 There’s an obvious connection between recycling and the environment: clearly it makes sense to reuse materials wherever possible and this prevents unnecessary landfill.
 There are, however, other benefits when it comes to recycling metal.

 If a business regularly has waste metal to dispose of, rather than paying punitive landfill tax it makes more sense to have it processed by professionals and receive some money in return.
-Here at Morecambe Metals, we not only pay cash for scrap but also use state of the art technology to process it for reuse, so in addition to adding to boosting a business’ green credentials there’s the added bonus of another revenue stream.
+As scrap metal buyers, we not only pay cash for scrap but also use state of the art technology to process it for reuse, so in addition to adding to boosting a business’ green credentials there’s the added bonus of another revenue stream.

 The environmental benefits of scrap metal recycling don’t end there.
 It actually takes less energy and draws on fewer natural resources to manufacture products from recycled material than it does to source virgin ore.